 For the first point, studies can test whether specific genetic variations are more associated with quantitative variation in a trait.
 This method has exactly the same limitations as our DNA heritability estimates to the additive effects of common genetic markers.
 This means that, if DNA heritability of childhood behaviour problems is truly as low as 6%, we will struggle to find specific genetic variants involved in their development.

 Secondly, we know that the effects of genetic markers on behaviour are small individually, but we can add them together like items on a questionnaire into a score for each person (polygenic score).
 We can then use these polygenic scores to predict the onset of childhood behaviour problems.
 This is an exciting advance towards personalised medicine, and even prevention, which is especially important given the young ages of onset of behaviour problems.
-However, research into child mental health cannot join this trend if the heritability based on the SNPs we are measuring is close to zero.
+However, research into child mental health is unlikely join this trend if the heritability based on the SNPs we are measuring is close to zero.

 “we need to build larger samples and to think about how we measure behaviour problems”